ashwinvaidya17/DMAS2019_B19/README.md

 7. Then, you need to enter the number of Games that agents need to play (eg,5 games).
 8. After the simulation ends, you find the ``result.txt`` file in the rsp&rpsls folder, which stores the result of the game.

+#### Note: Please enter the number of games of less than five since it generates graph
 ## Rock Paper Scissors Approach 2

 Follow the steps to run the game: